mavlink/MAVSDK-docs/en/contributing/build.md

 ## Build SDK Extensions {#sdk_extensions}

-The *Dronecode SDK* can be extended with plugins and integration tests that are defined "out of tree".
+The MAVSDK can be extended with plugins and integration tests that are defined "out of tree".
 These are declared inside a parallel directory that is included into the SDK at compile time (by specifying `EXTERNAL_DIR` in the `make` command).

 The commands to build the SDK with an extension library are:
 ```sh